 As for price and availability, virtual reality is becoming more commonplace in other industries, which helps bring the costs down for everyone.
 The more companies invest in it themselves, it helps open the market to other creators for selling similar software programs and equipment, leading to competition and lower prices too.

-Manufacturing companies are anxious to bring this immersive technology to their design teams.
+Manufacturing companies like us, as a rubber and plastic manufacturer, are anxious to bring this immersive technology to their design teams.
 It is projected that within the next decade, it will become a more affordable option for everyone, which will bring a bigger impact to the manufacturing industry.